-Table 9 summarizes the results.
-The first column shows the percentage of profiles, from the total shown in Table 8, where the Correlator found mismatching values.
-About one-third of the people seems to cheat on their current relationship status, declaring for example to be single in one network and married in a second one.
-It is also interesting to note that about 2,213 users (12% of the ones registered in more than one network) pretend to be male on a network and female on a different one.
-The very high percentage of people lying on their names is a consequence of different factors.
-First the name comparison is more problematic because, as already explained in Section 2, we only store the MD5 of the names to preserve the users privacy.
-This means that we loose the ability to distinguish between small differences and completely fake names.
+Table 8 summarizes the results.
+The first column shows the percentage of profiles, from the total shown in Table 7, for which the Correlator found mismatching values.
+About one-third of the people seems to misrepresent their current relationship status, declaring, for example, to be single on one network and to be married on a second one.

+It is also interesting to note that 2,213 users (12% of the ones registered in more than one network) pretend to be male on a network and female on a different one.
+The very high percentage of people using different names is a consequence of various factors.
+First, the name comparison is more problematic because, as explained in Section 2, we only store the MD5 of the names to preserve the users privacy.
+This means that we lose the ability to distinguish between small differences and completely fake names.
 Second, in some social networks, it is very common to provide a nickname instead of the real user name.
 For example, John Doe on LinkedIn may appear simply as JDoe77 on MySpace.

-The last three columns in Table 9 show how many unique values where provided by the same user (either two, three or more) in different social networks.
+The last three columns in Table 8 show how many unique values where provided by the same user (either two, three, or more) on different social networks.
 These percentages are normalized by the number of accounts owned by the user.
-That is, a value of 10% in column 3 means that 10% of the people that own an account on at least three social networks provided three different values for that specific field.
+That is, a value of 10% in Column 3 means that 10% of the people that own an account on at least three social networks provided three different values for that specific field.